jaimetur/PhotoMigrator/README.md

   - If you run it from Synology NAS (using SSH terminal) or from Linux/Mac, you have to call the master script '**CloudPhotoMigrator.run**'.
     Minimum version required to run the script directly from your Synology NAS (using SSH terminal) is **DSM 7.0**.

-## Instructions to execute from source:
+## Instructions to execute from source repository:
 Here are simple instructions to clone the GitHub repository, create a Python virtual environment, install dependencies, and run the main script:

 1. Clone the repository